-Click on OLD AND NEW VALUES to open the Recode Into Different Variables: Old and New Values box.
+Click on Old and New Values to open the Recode Into Different Variables: Old and New Values box.
 Click on the fifth bubble from the top under Old Value and then type 0.89 in the box to indicate that you want to recode the lowest value through 0.89.
 Click on the Value box under New Value and type 1 in that box, and then click on Add.
-Click on the fourth bubble from the top under Old Value and type 0.90 in the box to the left of through and 1.10 in the box to the right.
+Click on the fourth bubble from the top under Old Value and type 0.90 in the box above through and 1.10 in the box below.
 Then type 2 in the Value box under New Value and click on Add.
-Finally, click on the sixth bubble from the top under Old Value and type 1.11 in the box to the left of through.
+Finally, click on the sixth bubble from the top under Old Value and type 1.11 in the box.
 Type 3 in the Value box under New Value and click on Add.
-Your screen should look like Figure 3•20.
+Your screen should look like Figure 3-20.
 Click on Continue and then on OK in the Recode Into Different Variables box.

 Let's add value labels to the new values.
-Find the variable RATIO1 in the data matrix and double click on the variable name, RATIO1.
+Find the variable ratio1 in the data matrix and double click on the variable name, ratio1.
 This will open the Variable View tab in the Data Editor.
-Click on the small gray box in the Values box and enter the labels.
+Click the Values box and then click in the small gray box and enter the labels.
 Type 1 in the Value box and under 0.90 in the Value Label box and then click on Add.

 Do this twice more to add the label 0.90 through 1.10 to the value 2 and over 1.10 to the value 3.
-Your screen should look like Figure 3•21.
+Your screen should look like Figure 3-21.
 (This should seem familiar to you now.)

-Click on OK in the Define Variable box.
+Click on OK in the Value Labels box.
 Run a frequencies distribution on the new variable to double-check your work.
-Your screen should look like Figure 3•22.
+Your screen should look like Figure 3-22.

 The first category (under 0.90) means that Father's Education was less than 90% of Mother's Education.
 The second category (0.90 through 1.10) means that Father's and Mother's Education were about the same, while the third category (over 1.10) means that Father's Education was more than 110% of Mother's Education.
-You can see that about 44% of the respondents have fathers and mothers with similar education, while about 31% have fathers with substantially less education than the mother and another 26% have fathers with substantially more education than the mother.
+You can see that about 46% of the respondents have fathers and mothers with similar education, while about 27% have fathers with substantially less education than the mother and another 27% have fathers with substantially more education than the mother.